Local Food Action Plan

-The Massachusetts Food System Plan established a vision for a food system that is socially just, environmentally resilient, and ripe with economic opportunities.
+The Massachusetts Local Food Action Plan establishes a vision for a food system that is socially just, environmentally resilient, and ripe with economic opportunities.

 About the Project